Stallings graphs for quasi-convex subgroups: Introduction

 \section{Introduction}

-One can associate with any finitely generated subgroup $H$ of a free group $F$ its Stallings graph, a uniquely defined, effectively computable, finite, oriented, labeled graph with a designated base vertex, in which the loops at the base vertex are reduced words representing the elements of $H$.
-Given generators of finitely generated subgroups $H, K \le F$ we can compute bases for them, compute their index, solve the membership and the conjugacy problems, find intersections of their conjugates and solve many other algorithmic problems using Stallings graphs.
-We would like to have a similar construction for finitely generated subgroups of other groups.
-More precisely, we would like to have an effectively constructible labeled graph canonically associated with each subgroup, solving at least the membership problem and allowing the computation of intersections.
+One can associate with any finitely generated subgroup $H$ of a free group $F$ its \emph{Stallings graph}, a uniquely defined, effectively computable, finite, directed, labeled graph with a designated base vertex, in which the reduced words labeling loops at the base vertex are exactly the elements of $H$.
+This remarkable combinatorial tool was introduced by Stallings \cite{1983:Stallings}, along with a simple algorithm to compute it given a tuple of generators of $H$ (subsequently improved by Touikan \cite{2006:Touikan}).
+Once we have Stallings graphs for the finitely generated subgroups $H, K \le F$, we can compute bases for them, compute their index, solve the membership and the conjugacy problems, find intersections of their conjugates and solve many other algorithmic problems, see \cite{2002:KapovichMyasnikov}.
+In short, Stallings graphs turn out to be extremely versatile tools to prove structural properties of subgroups of free groups, as well as to solve algorithmic problems.

-This question is not new, and we discuss the methods and results of earlier papers below.
-A first remark is that we clearly need to impose constraints on the group $G$ and the subgroup $H \leq G$, because in general not even the word problem for $G$ is decidable.
-Even in good situations (\textit{e.g.} $G$ is automatic, or even hyperbolic), not every finitely generated subgroup has decidable membership problem \cite{1982:Rips}.